enasequence/read_docs/submit/study.rst

    :align: center

 The study and its associated data will not become public until the study release date has expired.
+The default for a newly registered study is to have a hold date two months after the submission date.
 You can change this date at will should you need to release the data or delay its publication further.
 However, you will no longer have this option once the data are public.
+Read more on our `data release policies FAQ <../../faq/release.html>`_.

 Have a look at an `example <http://www.ebi.ac.uk/ena/data/view/PRJEB1234>`_ of a study in the ENA browser.